 Get your family to experience the beach of Liquillo and Isla Verde beach with a variety of water sports that can be lots of fun for your older kids.
 Punta Salinas beach in Toa Baja is also a great option for the facilities.
 Look for the blue flag certification beach this certifies that the facility is a family friendly beach among other benefits.

 Puerto Rico offers the best facilities in the Caribbean to go shopping.
 You can start going to Plaza Las Americas in San Juan, this may be your last stop because is a huge shopping center.
 Don’t forget to get your souvenir.
 If you want to travel to the south you can go to Plaza del Caribe in Ponce.
 If you want to go west stop by the Mayaguez mall.

-If you want to have an Olympic experience and practice several sport the same day you have to go to the Albergue Olimpico in Salinas located in the south of Puerto Rico.
-This is an all in one place, it has facilities for almost every sport, aquatic park, botanical gardens, a small zoo, mountain bike trails, rock climbing, playgrounds, museums, fast food restaurants and many more facilities.
+If you want to have an Olympic experience and practice several sports the same day you have to go to the Albergue Olimpico in Salinas located in the south of Puerto Rico.
+This is an all-in-one place, it has facilities for almost every sport, an aquatic park, botanical gardens, a small zoo, mountain bike trails, rock climbing, playgrounds, museums, fast food restaurants, and many more facilities.

 The caverns are part of a large network of natural limestone caves and underground waterways carved out by the third-largest underground river in the world, the Río Camuy.
 There are over 10 miles of caverns with 220 caves and 17 entrances.